shawnr/practical-javascript-2-webapps/GLOSSARY.md

 ## directive
 A function used in a template to invoke some special behavior (e.g. setting an event listener, invoking a loop, or creating a conditional) used to process the template.
 Custom directives may be created by developers, and frameworks often provide a selection of default directives.

+## encapsulation
+The process of hiding information or complex logic behind a developer-friendly interface.

 ## DOM
 The [Document Object Model ](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)(DOM) is the JavaScript representation of the HTML structure and status in the browser software.